jd-opensource/JoyAI-VL-Interaction/README.md

 ## 🚧 Limitations and Future Work

 **Limitations.** We want to be upfront about scale.
-The video-call assistants we compare against, Doubao and Gemini, are backed by far larger models and polished through years of product iteration against real users.
-JoyAI-VL-Interaction is a compact 8B model, and we do not claim to match them everywhere.
-What we show is that in the advantage zone of a vision-language interaction model, real-time presence, vision-triggered proactivity, and timing across a stream, a far smaller open model can already come out ahead.
+The video-call assistants we compare against, Doubao and Gemini, are backed by far larger models and polished through years of product iteration against real users; they are comprehensive, broadly knowledgeable, and hard to beat on open-ended chat, personal style, and the long tail of everyday requests.
+JoyAI-VL-Interaction is a compact 8B model, and we don't claim to match them everywhere.
+What we have done is pry open a door: in the advantage zone of a vision-language interaction model, real-time presence, vision-triggered proactivity, and a sense of time across a stream, a far smaller open model already comes out ahead.
+That a compact, open model can do this against large, heavily optimized products is exactly why we're excited to put this work in front of the community.

-**What is next.** We think this is only the beginning.
-The interaction data we trained on is still small, yet even this amount was enough for useful capabilities to emerge.
-Scaling time-aligned interaction data, together with the recipe and the system, should push the model much further.
-Our goal is an assistant that is truly present in the world: one that can notice the right moment, respond without being asked, and still remain open enough for the community to reproduce, inspect, and build on.
+**What is next.**  And we think this is only the beginning.
+The interaction data we trained on is still small, yet even this much was enough for capabilities we never explicitly taught, like guiding a shopper through changing app screens, to emerge on their own; we're convinced the headroom is large, and that scaling this kind of time-aligned data, together with the recipe and the system, will take the model much further.
+The moment we are reaching for is an everyday one: you come home worn out after a long day, and before you have said a word, a quiet voice notices and offers, "I can see you're tired; today must have been hard on you."
+Presence like that, given unasked, is what an interaction model makes possible and a turn-based one, waiting to be addressed, never can.
+We have released the whole stack openly, the 8B model, the time-aligned data, the training recipe, and the deployable system, to lower the barrier for everyone working in this direction.
+We'd love for you to explore, with us, what a model that is truly present in the world can become.

 ## 📝 Citation